DCRemi/code-agnotic-comment-parser/README.md

 ### III.1.
 Folder tags
 @folderName (Simple tag)
 > Create a folder for the file
+>
 > @folderName name of the folder

 @memberof (Simple tag)
 > Add the comment block to the folder
+>
 > @memberof name of an existing folder in the file
 \* if the folder name doesn't exist it will be treated as a generic tag

 ### III.2.
 Code tags
 @stepdef (Simple tag)
-> will be used as a title of the comment block
-> usually it is a copy of the step definition text
+> will be used as a title of the comment block.
+Usually it is a copy of the step definition text
+>
+> @stepdef The user clicks on ...

 @param (complexe tag)
 > will be used to describe the parameter used in the step definition
+>
 > It is composed of 2 parameters :

-param type : after the tag and between {}
+* param type : after the tag and between {}
-param name : 1st word after the param type
+* param name : 1st word after the param type

 > example : @param {string} name it will be used to pass the name of the user to ...

 ### III.3.
 Description tags
-descr (Simple tag)
+@description (Simple tag)
+> Use to add a description to explain more in details the step definition
+>
+> @description this step def is used to make the user clicks ...

-see (Simple tag)
+@see (Simple tag)
+> Use to add a link to a docuementation or website
+>
+> not working now

 ### III.4.
 Other tags
-todo
+@todo
+> will be used to point some improvement or other task that can be made on the code / the doc ...
+>
+> It is composed with 1 parameter :

+* todo type : after the tag and between {}

+> example : @todo {CODE} Factorize ...
+>
+> example : @todo {DOC} List the value that can be use in this param

+### III.5.
+Generic tag
+All tag that are not recognized by the "tool" will be marked as generic tag.
+They will be displayed with the name of the tag and the text as content

 # IV.
 Example :
 /code